Reports are the heart of the Checkr user experience. Use the Reports page to:

 If a Candidate provides compelling evidence to make you reevaluate the information returned in the report, click Cancel Adverse Action to end the process.
 The Cancel button will appear in the Actions pane where the Engage and Pre-Adverse Action buttons were located before the Adverse Action was initiated.

 Cancelling Adverse Action will cancel the Post Adverse Action email, and allow you to proceed to Engage the Candidate.

-For more information, see The Adverse Action process: deciding not to move forward with an applicant in the Checkr Help Center.
+For more information, see The Adverse Action process: deciding not to move forward with a candidate in the Checkr Help Center.

 Note: To protect against accidental Report duplication, and the resultant charge incurred, Checkr does not allow more than three Reports to be requested for a single candidate within a 24-hour period.
 For more information, see Can I request multiple reports for a candidate? in the Checkr Help Center.